mehulagg/gitlab/doc/ci/migration/jenkins.md

   permissions), and then any project can use them.
 This central project could also contain scripts or other reusable code.
-- You can also use the [`extends` keyword](../yaml/README.md#extends) to reuse configuration within a single pipeline configuration.
+- You can also use the [`extends` keyword](../yaml/README.md#extends) to reuse configuration in a single pipeline configuration.
-- All jobs within a single stage always run in parallel, and all stages run in sequence.
+- All jobs in a single stage always run in parallel, and all stages run in sequence.
 We are planning to allow certain jobs to break this sequencing as needed with our [directed acyclic graph](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/47063) feature.
 - The [`parallel`](../yaml/README.md#parallel) keyword can automatically parallelize tasks, like tests that support parallelization.
-- Normally all jobs within a single stage run in parallel, and all stages run in sequence.
+- Normally all jobs in a single stage run in parallel, and all stages run in sequence.
   There are different [pipeline architectures](../pipelines/pipeline_architectures.md) that allow you to change this behavior.
 - The new [`rules` syntax](../yaml/README.md#rules) is the recommended method of